-Africana Studies (MINOR)
+Africana Studies (Minor)

 The Africana Studies program aims to encourage students to evaluate critically the historical representations of Africa and the movements of its people across and beyond the continent.
 In addition, we want to closely examine the rich diversity and continuing contributions of people of African descent within Africa and around the world.

-The Africana Studies program is an interdisciplinary program that provides students and the broader community at Moravian College opportunities to explore and learn about the various facets of the historical and contemporary experiences of the peoples of Africa and the African diaspora.
+The Africana Studies program is an interdisciplinary program that provides students and the broader community at Moravian University opportunities to explore and learn about the various facets of the historical and contemporary experiences of the peoples of Africa and the African diaspora.
 To achieve these goals, the program endeavors to: